fnichol/chef-user/README.md

     }

-The data bag recipe will iterate through a list of usernames defined in `node['users']` and attempt to pull in the user's information from the data bag item.
+The data bag recipe will iterate through a list of usernames defined in `node['users']` (by default) and attempt to pull in the user's information from the data bag item.
 In other words, having:

     node['users'] = ['hsolo']